redis/redis-om-node/README.md

 ### Redis Connection Strings

-By default, Node Redis connect to `localhost` on port `6379`.
+By default, Node Redis connects to `localhost` on port `6379`.
 This is, of course, configurable.
 Just pass in a *url* with the hostname and port that you want to use:

 ```javascript
 const redis = createClient({ url: 'redis://alice:foobared@awesome.redis.server:6380' })